emmajanedrews/base-template/_posts/2018-02-13-how-keller-williams-turned-shea-kopeckys-career-around.md

 What sets Shea apart as an agent now?<br><br>“I’ve created a team with multiple people who are able to help you no matter what.
 You don’t have an obligation to call just one person.
 All of my team is going to be communicating with you, making sure that the whole process is smooth.
 I also have knowledge of commercial, land development, industrial, and residential.
 We can help you with anything.”

 Shea still has friends in other brokerages, so he hears about the problems they face.<br><br>“The biggest thing that they’re probably afraid of is change.
-They’re top-producing agents who have created a business at their brokerage; having to move everything they’ve created scares them, I think,” he says of these other agents outside of KW.<br><br>**KW gives you the tools to get ahead of the market and change when it changes.**Quarterly market reports and statistics give the agents the ability to gauge how best to serve their clients in the current market.<br><br>“Our goal is to give what knowledge we have to our clients so that they can make the best decision for themselves,” says Shea.
+They’re top-producing agents who have created a business at their brokerage; having to move everything they’ve created scares them, I think,” he says of these other agents outside of KW.<br><br>**KW gives you the tools to get ahead of the market and change when it changes.&nbsp;**Quarterly market reports and statistics give the agents the ability to gauge how best to serve their clients in the current market.<br><br>“Our goal is to give what knowledge we have to our clients so that they can make the best decision for themselves,” says Shea.

 If you have any questions or are curious about working with Keller Williams, just give us a call or send us an email.
 We would be happy to help you!